Signed in as:

 *** For more information on adducts go to "Adduction" in our library.

-This study was performed utilizing a representative group of people, injured after treatment with fluoroquinolones, experiencing Fluoroquinolone Associated Disability (“FQAD”):
+This study was performed utilizing a representative group of people, injured after treatment with fluoroquinolones, experiencing Fluoroquinolone Associated Disability (“FQAD”).

 Objective: